 Organizers: G. Ferretti and F. Casella, Politecnico di Milano, Italy

 The field of object-oriented modelling and simulation (OOMS), based on equation-based object-oriented modeling languages and tools (EOOLT), continues its success and expanding usage all over the world primarily in engineering and natural sciences but also in some cases social science and economics.

 The minisymposium on object-oriented modelling aims at collecting some new issues and results, from the classical modelling point of view, but also considering some other aspects, such as the adoption of the object-oriented approach to new problems and physical domains, to the solution of optimization problems and the design of advanced, model-based, control strategies, to the handling of very large-scale problems and to the integration of models into the Functional Mockup Interface framework.

 Mathematical Modeling of Strongly Nonlinear Mechanical Dissipative Systems

 Organizers: A.A.
-Kireenkov, Institute for Problems in Mechanics of the Russian Academy of Sciences, Moscow Institute of Physics and Technology, Moscow, Russia, and I.I.
+Kireenkov, Moscow Institute of Physics and Technology (State University), Russia, and I.I.
 Kosenko, Moscow Aviation Institute, Russia

 Main goal of this mini-symposium is providing a possibility for the exchange of new ideas and results between research groups in the field of mathematical models and their implementation in the investigation for strongly nonlinear dissipative mechanical systems.
 Special attention will be given to examples of real dynamic problems considering interaction with dry friction, fluid-structure interaction and other similar topics.
 In particular, models of dry friction for combined kinematics as interacting rigid bodies participate in simultaneous relative rolling, spinning and sliding motions are of interest.
 Fluid-structure interaction problems are also assumed to be included in this circle of problems.